-Learn about the different factors that may impact your T-Mobile bill.
+Learn about the different things that may impact your T-Mobile bill.
 Click the button below to compare your monthly charges.
-You can then click the Download PDF button to view the bill summary or detailed bill for an even further breakdown of the charges and changes that impact your bill.
+For more details, click the Download PDF button to view the summary or detailed bill.

 You can purchase apps, subscription services, and other content from T-Mobile, partners and third-party providers.